 Church donation appeals vary significantly from nonprofits’ and other organizations’ letters.
 We’ve created this guide to provide you with the best tips for writing church fundraising letters so you can communicate with and strengthen your church community.
 We’ll cover the following letter-writing tips:

-- Personal Salutations
+- Use Personal Salutations.

-- Campaign Information
+- Include Fundraising Campaign Information.

-- Appreciation For Their Support
+- Show Appreciation For Their Support.

-1. Personal Salutations
+1. Use Personal Salutations.

-2. Campaign Information
+2. Include Fundraising Campaign Information.

-As you’re drafting your church’s fundraising letter, be sure it is clear what you are asking of your donors and why.
-Be sure church members and supporters understand what the fundraising campaign is for, how it will affect the church’s mission, and what part their individual donations will play.
+As you’re drafting your church’s fundraising letter, make it clear what you are asking of your donors and why.
+Be sure church members and supporters understand what the fundraising campaign supports, how it will affect the church’s mission, and what part their individual donations will play.

 - Why do you need their donation?

-- Why are they donating right now?
+- Why should they donate right now?